The #1 Thing You Need to Do to Improve ACL Recovery after Surgery

 How do we know?
 Our CEO put his money where his mouth was.
 He rehabilitated his knee after ACL reconstruction (ACLR) surgery using Battle Balm.
 He modified the physical therapy performance plan to fit his theory, executed it on his own, and used Battle Balm instead of ice from day 2 post-operation.
 He believed in the Battle Balm line of products before surgery and can now tell his incredible story to others.
-Dylan's rapid and complete recovery after knee surgery is proof that Battle Balm should be a crucial part of every post-surgery rehabilitation plan.
+Dylan's rapid and complete recovery after ACL surgery is proof that Battle Balm pain relief cream should be a crucial part of every post-surgery rehabilitation plan.
 Did we mention that he was 38 years old at the time and recovered as fast as the orthopedic surgeon's 20 year-old pro athletes?

 The #1 thing to speed ACLR recovery is to REDUCE SWELLING AS FAST AS POSSIBLE.

 Many medical staff focus on encouraging movement and straightening of the knee joint after the operation.
 When physical therapy starts, the PT's have you begin muscular contractions on the quadriceps along with ROM exercises.
 The quadriceps muscles are the spotlight of the rehabilitation process, but early on, we disagree with their intense focus.
 We’re here to establish what you should be doing, when you should be doing it, and most importantly, why you should be doing it.

 Whether you get an allograft or autograft, hamstring tendon or patellar tendon, the same first rule applies.
 You must reduce swelling ASAP to shorten the ACL recovery time.
 Read below to find out more.

 Swelling after trauma (e.g. surgery), does three things: